 Local Manufacturing & the Real Cost

-We believe that the craft of manufacturing has, to a great extent, been lost as a value in American culture, and strive to retain it.
+We believe that the craft of manufacturing has, to a great extent, been lost as a value in American culture, and we strive to retain it.
 We also believe that it greatly influences and enables good design.
-All facets of our production are executed in our Sausalito factory and blend a mechanized process with hand craftsmanship to obtain the highest quality product.
+All facets of our dinnerware production are executed in our Sausalito factory and blend a mechanized process with handcraftsmanship to obtain the highest quality product.
 We want to change the relationship that customers have with things they buy by making tangible the process, people, and values that make their products.
 Local manufacturing has social and cultural rewards in bringing pride to a community.
 We strive to become a model for US manufacturing — inspiring designers and US manufacturers to think creatively about their business models, placing financial profit as the means, rather than the end.

 The price of our products reflects the actual cost of producing products in a responsible manner.
-Products manufactured in the United Stated must comply with strict environmental standards and we go further with our stringent recycling and reuse programs.
+Products manufactured in the United States must comply with strict environmental standards and we go further with our stringent recycling and reuse programs.
 Our staff is fairly compensated, receives full health care benefits and has retirement benefits available.
-We would be the first to agree that it’s an expensive way to produce products, but we also believe that if you’re going to “talk the talk” you need to “walk the walk”.
+We would be the first to agree that it’s an expensive way to produce products, but we also believe that if you’re going to “talk the talk” you need to “walk the walk.”
 When we buy products that have been outsourced to other parts of the world that don’t share our social and environmental values, we can’t be sure that manufacturers are following the same rules that we ourselves have deemed important — and that’s typically what’s reflected in the cheaper price.

 To our Customers – Product Safety